How Thick Should Attic Insulation Be

 Before you decide, you might want to know about each insulation’s pros and cons.

 Fiberglass is very air-tight.
 It can even trap sounds.
 A very efficient insulation material.
 It is also allergen-free.
 You can use the blow-in process to determine how thick attic insulation should be when using fiberglass.
 It will help you cover areas that are hard to reach.
-The disadvantage of fiberglass is that it could easily trap water too.
+The disadvantage of fiberglass is that it can easily trap water, too.

 If you want eco-friendly attic insulation types, you can use cellulose.
 It is made from recycled materials.
 It makes the materials inexpensive.
-According to the boric acid composition, it is also known as a pest-repellent material.
+Boric acid is also known as a pest-repellent material due to its composition.
 The blow-in process can help you reach smaller areas and make better coverage for the attic insulation.
 However, it is heavier than fiberglass and more likely to absorb water.

 Firstly, spray foam is a good material for long-lasting insulation.
 They are firm and can show a high quality after settling.
 This can also support the structure of your home.
 The R-value of the spray foam is between 5.6 and 8.0, with no vapor barrier.
 On the other hand, professional spray foam insulation needs to be done, which means additional installation fees.